khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ### Truncation

-Breadcrumbs should use the following rules to truncate items:
+The breadcrumb should use the following rules to truncate items:

 *   Use an ellipsis button to hide groups when there are three or more subgroups in the path.
 *   Use an ellipsis button to hide all Wiki page breadcrumb items except the current page.